pymmcore-plus/pymmcore-widgets/docs/getting_started.md

 pip install pymmcore-widgets
 ```

-This package is based on [PyQt](https://riverbankcomputing.com/software/pyqt/)/[PySide](https://www.qt.io/qt-for-python) , so you must install one yourself.
+This package relies on either the [PyQt](https://riverbankcomputing.com/software/pyqt/) or [PySide](https://www.qt.io/qt-for-python) libraries.
+Ensure to install one of these dependencies prior to using the package (it has been tested with `PyQt5`, `PyQt6`,`PySide2` & `PySide6`).

-For example, to install PyQt6, you can use:
+For example, to install [PyQt6](https://riverbankcomputing.com/software/pyqt/download), you can use:

 ```sh
 pip install PyQt6
 ```

+!!! mention that this is installing pymmcore-plus as well but that you need to install the [Micro-Manager adapters](https://pymmcore-plus.github.io/pymmcore-plus/install/#installing-micro-manager-device-adapters) yourself.